Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

-\item[$(\longleftarrow)$] Starting from the isomorphism $\gamma$ subject to (H), we can define $\Omega$ via \eqref{eqndefomega}; after all, we already know that $\Omega$ must be of this form.
+After all, we already know that $\Omega$ must be of this form.
 It remains to prove that $\Omega$ --- if defined that way --- satisfies $\Omega^3=\id$ and \eqref{eqnr30}, \eqref{eqnr10} and \eqref{eqnr20}.
 This boils down to writing out the corresponding diagrams and filling them in with smaller squares and triangles using the fact that the vertical composition of 2-morphisms applied at different 1-morphisms is commutative and the fact that the snake isomorphisms are chosen to be coherent.
-We verify \eqref{eqnr10} in detail:
+Let us give the details: \begin{itemize}